marijnh/Eloquent-JavaScript/19_paint.md

 To see why this is important, let's consider the alternative—distributing pieces of state throughout the interface.
 Up to a certain point, this is easier to program.
 We can just put in a ((color field)) and read its value when we need to know the current color.

 But then we add the ((color picker))—a tool that lets you click the picture to select the color of a given pixel.
-To keep the color field showing the correct color, that tool would have to know that it exists and update it whenever it picks a new color.
-If you ever add another place that makes the color visible (maybe the mouse cursor could show it), you have to update your color-changing code to keep that synchronized.
+To keep the color field showing the correct color, that tool would have to know that the color field exists and update it whenever it picks a new color.
+If you ever add another place that makes the color visible (maybe the mouse cursor could show it), you have to update your color-changing code to keep that synchronized as well.

 {{index modularity}}